serenity-rs/serenity/README.md

 - **builder**: The builders used in conjunction with models' methods.
 - **cache**: The cache will store information about guilds, channels, users, and other data, to avoid performing REST requests.
-If you are low on RAM, do not enable this;
+If you are low on RAM, do not enable this.
-- **client**: A manager for shards and event handlers, abstracting work away handling shard events and updating the cache, if enabled.
+- **client**: A manager for shards and event handlers, abstracting away the work of handling shard events and updating the cache, if enabled.
-- **framework**: Enables the framework, which is a utility to allow simple command parsing, before/after command execution, prefix setting, and more;
+- **framework**: Enables the framework, which is a utility to allow simple command parsing, before/after command execution, prefix setting, and more.
 - **gateway**: A Shard, used as a higher-level interface for communicating with the Discord gateway over a WebSocket client.
 - **http**: Functions providing a wrapper over Discord's REST API at a low